 Cute and cuddly or monsters?
 Steve Palmer wants to hear more complex story-telling about Down’s syndrome.

 As a parent of a teenager with Down’s syndrome, I’ve seen many newspaper articles about the condition.
 In the almost 13 years since my son Stan was born, these articles have, in equal measure, encouraged me, upset me, pleasantly surprised me and made me feel patronised.
-I talk about this in the book that I’ve written (search Amazon UK for: Down's with the kids) about Stan.
+I talk about this in the book that I’ve written about Stan - Down's with the kids.

 Usually though, the message has been overwhelmingly positive.
 And then, the other day; the bombshell.
 A wholly negative article.
 But first, some context.